AeroScripts/musubi-tuner-img2video/README.md

 image2video / video infilling fork by LeapFusion (https://leapfusion.ai/)

+## Some notes about the v2 checkpoint training process:
+- A subset of 8000 high-aesthetic high-motion quality videos were taken from OpenVid-1M
+- Tooling for pulling OpenVid subsets will be posted soon, but the idea is to index all the .zip archives, dumping only the file headers.
+That makes it trivial to download individual videos from the huggingface release using http partial requests.
+- Trained on 75% unlabelled 25% labelled data.
+I think more labelled data would be better
+- Trained for 2 epochs at 8 bs, 544x960x85

 ## Brief summary of training process:
 - Grab general video dataset and preprocess it into individual scene cuts using ffmpeg. [this](https://data.csail.mit.edu/tofu/dataset/original_video_list.txt) is a good starting point.
 - Process the data using the modified script.
 This ensures the first "frame" of tokens in the video has no motion.